GluuFederation/docs-gg-prod/3.1.3/source/plugin/gui.md

 | client token endpoint auth method (optional) | An optional string value for the client token endpoint auth method. |
 | client token endpoint auth signing_alg (optional) | An optional string value for the client token endpoint auth signing alg. |

+!!!
+Note
+    Remember to copy and save the created consumer credentials because there is no other way to recover the client secret.

 The next step is to configure [Gluu OAuth 2.0 UMA RS plugin](#gluu-oauth-20-uma-rs-plugin).

 ## Gluu OAuth 2.0 UMA RS Plugin